broadinstitute/adapt-web/README.md

 yarn --cwd vue_frontend/ install
 ```

-To update the database  (only necessary if not using ./start.sh), run:
+To update the database  (only necessary if not using `start.sh`), run:
 ```
 python manage.py makemigrations
 python manage.py migrate
 ```

-To build Vue into a webpack bundle (only necessary if not using ./start.sh), run:
+To build Vue into a webpack bundle (only necessary if not using `start.sh`), run:
 ```
 yarn --cwd vue_frontend/ build
 ```